 The Economy Class cabin features comfortable Zodiac Z300 slim-line seats with a 31-inch seat pitch in a 3+3+3 layout….
 All seats in Economy include an 11-inch touch screen inflight entertainment system and USB power outlets.

 In addition to standard economy class, Finnair will also introduce a new Economy Comfort.
 This is their premium economy section of the aircraft.
 Per the media release these seats will have extra leg room, upgraded headphones and headrests.

 At the front of the Economy Class cabin are 43 Economy Comfort seats, with comfier headrests, high-quality headphones and four extra inches of leg room.

 In another media release, the airlines defines Economy Comfort as:

 On long-haul flights, product upgrades coming in the fall include the Economy Comfort package, a new offering in the front of the Economy Class cabin featuring at least four inches of extra legroom, comfy headrests, high-quality headphones and personal amenity kits.
 The meal service in all of Economy Class is also being updated with an additional complimentary mid-flight snack on day-time flights, a new wine selection and complimentary sparkling wine.

-The additional surcharges for these seats has yet to be released, nor do we know exactly what these seats will look like.
+The additional surcharges for these seats has yet to be released.
+At time of writing, we know exactly what these seats will look like.